 Grief isn’t the type of beast that we can so easily tame.
 Maybe it’s one of the rare stories in our lives that is, indeed absolutely untameable.

-But if you’ve heard of Kübler Ross and Kessler’s stages of grief model (e.g. the stages of denial, anger, depression, bargaining and acceptance) then you might wonder if grief can be easily captured it its cage.
-Unfortunately, even the authors themselves would caution you from defining grief in cosy little packages.
+But if you’ve heard of Elizabeth Kübler Ross and David Kessler’s stages of grief model (e.g. the stages of denial, anger, depression, bargaining and acceptance) then you might wonder if grief can be easily captured in its cage.
+Unfortunately, this model has been widely misunderstood and misused in popular culture.
+Even the original authors themselves would caution you from defining grief in cosy little packages.
 On one hand, it’s certainly useful to understand how we might navigate all the different emotions of grief, and how we learn to live with our losses.
-On the other hand, let’s not misunderstand the intentions of Kübler Ross and Kessler.
-Their model has empowered many grieving people for decades (even though it’s also been quite misunderstood and misused).9
+On the other hand, let’s not misunderstand the healing potential within Kübler Ross and Kessler’s model.

-It’s important to remember that Kübler Ross and Kessler aren’t prescribing this as a linear process or simple labels for you to follow.
+The point I’m trying to make is this: it’s important to remember that Kübler Ross and Kessler aren’t prescribing the 5 stages of grief this as a linear process or simple labels for you to follow (in any kind of context).
 That’s a commonly misunderstood idea (that they would be the first to tell you).
 There’s no predictable order to those stages, and your grief is not limited to those labels either.
 In your experience of loss, or in mine, there can certainly be additional stages, sub-stages and so forth within our grief.
 And any number of stages can be repeated in any given hour, and on any given day, month, year, or decade.

 That’s because of our individual experiences of grief and our wholly unique to our own contexts and life experiences.
 Whether you decide to believe that there is a gift of grief or not in your context is also wholly in your power to decide.
 Even our perspectives of what counts as a gift of grief and what doesn’t can be wholly unique to our own respective situations.